 In the first year, a student receives academic and other advice from a member of the faculty or professional staff who is a fellow of the student’s residential college.
 The residential college dean assigns students to these "college advisers" on the basis of the student’s declared academic interests or other factors.
 The college adviser is expected to provide holistic, whole-person guidance for our students beyond the mechanics of selecting courses and signing schedules.

 A college adviser has on average three advisees, with some accepting fewer and some accepting more.

 In addition to a college adviser, first-year students are advised within their residential colleges by the residential college dean and first-year (peer) counselors.
-Each dean may be responsible for up to 125 first years, while each first-year counselor (“FroCo”) is generally assigned between 10–15 students.
+Each dean may be responsible for up to 125 first-year students, while each first-year counselor (“FroCo”) is generally assigned between 10–15 students.

 First-year students have the option of remaining with their college adviser through the sophomore year or, at their discretion, electing a new college adviser—a faculty member—as early as their second term of study at Yale.
 College advisers may thus serve from between one and four terms.

-Refer to Advising Resources Website for more information on college advising or contact Assistant Dean Risa Sodi, the Director of Advising and Special Programs.
+Refer to the Advising Resources website for more information on college advising or contact Dean Risa Sodi, the Director of Advising and Special Programs.
 Contact the residential college dean or head of your college if you are interested in becoming a college adviser.